Do you ever wonder if you could eat raw beef given the situation you might need to?

 When done correctly, it is then considered safe to consume.

-Dishes like beef tartare, carpaccio, and Kachilaa – to name a few, are examples of raw meat food options available to consume.
+Dishes like beef tartare, carpaccio, and Kachilaa – to name a few, are examples of safe food.
+It means consuming raw beef prepared using these methods won't result in illnesses.

-The only reason they are allowed to be options is because of the environment they are made in.
+The only reason they are allowed consuming raw beef from these dishes is because of the environment they are made in.

 You cannot make these dishes with beef bought from a regular supermarket or meat that has been stored for months on end (considered not fresh) [5].